ersilia-os/zaira-chem-tdc-benchmark/README.md

 # zaira-chem-tdc-benchmark
-This repository contains the ZairaChem models built on the ADMET datasets from Therapeutics Data Commons
+This repository contains the validation of ZairaChem v0 using the ADMET datasets from the [Therapeutics Data Commons](https://tdcommons.ai/)

+*This repository is using the old version of ZairaChem, if you wish to use it please clone the ZairaChem release v0.0.2.
+The validation of ZairaChem v1 can be found in https://github.com/ersilia-os/zaira-chem-tdc

 ## ZairaChem
 [ZairaChem](https://github.com/ersilia-os/zaira-chem) is an automated pipeline for ML-based (Q)SAR models.
 Detailed installation instructions can be found in [Ersilia's GitBook](https://ersilia.gitbook.io/ersilia-book/chemistry-tools/automated-activity-prediction-models/accurate-automl-with-zairachem)